Robert F. Bukaty / Associated Press

 Jacquelyn Martin / AP

-President Barack Obama and first lady Michelle Obama share a moment of silence in honor of the Newtown shooting victims on Saturday in the Map Room of the White House.
+President Barack Obama and first lady Michelle Obama share a moment of silence in honor of the Newtown shooting victims on Saturday, the one year anniversary of the tragedy, in the Map Room of the White House.

 Officials and many citizens of Newtown, still fatigued and traumatized, emphatically requested privacy, asking the American public and media stay away on the anniversary so that the families and friends of the victims could quietly mourn and reflect.